Park Address: 200 Depot Street Ann Arbor, 48104

 In 2010, the playground equipment was updated to what you see today.

-First Martin has also been a maintenance sponsor and partner at Wheeler Park for many years making sure this park always looks sharp and cared for.
+First Martin Corporation has been a maintenance sponsor and partner at Wheeler Park for several decades making sure this park always looks sharp and welcoming.

 Updated February 2021.
 Email [email protected] for incorrect/outdated information.